Unspeakable: The Autobiography

 Unspeakable: The Autobiography is a memoir by the former House of Commons Speaker John Bercow, published by Weidenfeld & Nicolson, on 6 February 2020.
 It gives an insight as his life as Speaker of the House of Commons and his verdict on British politics.

 Critical reception

-Bercow responded to the Members of Parliament who accused of him of bullying, however the House of Commons staff responded that the MP's having a "right to expect" privacy.
+In the book, Bercow named some of those Members of Parliament who had accused of him of bullying.
+House of Commons staff responded that in the context those MP's had a "right to expect" privacy.